Enabling IOMMU / DMA Protection

 • Set VT-d to Enabled

-• Set Control IOMMU Pre-boot behavior to Enable IOMMU during boot
+• If Control IOMMU Pre-boot behavior is visible, set it to Enable IOMMU during boot

 • If Enable IOMMU during boot is unavailable, set it to Enable IOMMU